satyarth12/django_workspace/README.md

 - Get user listing API should be authenticated against the logged in users and should throw an error if it's not authenticated.
 - Profile Update Put API where user can update Name,  Designation, Profile Picture and Team, This also will be an authenticated API
     - Proifle Picture - User will upload the profile picture this can be either through s3 bucket or local machine
-    - Team - Multi select from the predifined list
+    - Team - will be multi select from the predifined list provided below
         - Development
         - Product
         - Design